 CWL Responsible Lending Policy

-Cantwait.com ltd cares about its borrowers and has no intention of encouraging our customers to get into unmanageable debt.
-We have made a commitment to ensure all loan applications are considered with the care, diligence, and the skill of a responsible lender.
+Cantwait.com Ltd cares about its borrowers and has no intention of encouraging our customers to get into unmanageable debt.
+We have committed to ensuring all loan applications are considered with the care, diligence, and skill of a responsible lender.

 Any situation where a CWL customer is experiencing financial hardship will be met with haste, compassion, and care to ensure CWL does everything in its power to assist the client and to help alleviate the burden of financial hardship.

 In the event of financial hardship, CWL insists that clients get in touch immediately so the situation can be dealt with as soon as possible.

 We understand that unexpected cash shortfalls pop up from time to time and that can put anyone’s budget off track, so our goal is to provide funds for these emergencies as fast as possible while encouraging healthy spending & borrowing habits.

 CWL complies with the CCCFA act and the lender responsibility principles by: